-In this section of the newsletter, we share with you a happy story about a pet we have helped.
+In this section of the newsletter, we share a happy story about a pet we have helped with you.
 Our first highlighted pet is Nova, whose mom, Brittany, is featured in our “Tail-Wagging Gratitude” section.

 Then, I told my best friend what I was doing.
 She knows Giselle, so she put me in contact with Action for Animals Maine.
 I had to fill out an application form and provide the denial credit letter I already had and give it to them.

-Giselle said, “go ahead and bring her to the Scarborough vet hospital.”
+Giselle said, “Go ahead and bring her to the Scarborough vet hospital.”
 They started her on another plan.
-Then, Nova starting getting better.
+Then, Nova began to get better.
 Nova now runs around and plays, which I thought I would never see again.

 Thanks to Giselle and Action for Animals Maine, Nova received a second chance at life.
-Nova brings me and my family so much joy.
-Action for Animals Maine kept me from giving up on Nova and I will always be grateful for that.
+Nova brings my family and me so much joy.
+Action for Animals Maine kept me from giving up on Nova, and I will always be grateful for that.